 You will need to do this if you have a recordkeeping solution or application designed to manage a variety of records and provide access to a broad range of users (like a core business application).

-Managing access within these applications is usually the responsibility of the recordkeeping team, but IT areas may need to help input the access classification framework.
+Managing access within these applications is usually the responsibility of the recordkeeping team, but IT areas may need to help apply the access classification framework.

 Access permissions can be assigned to a whole business unit or team, or to specific roles and levels.